EthanThatOneKid/x86-sum-array/README.md

 ## License 🔑

-This project utilizes version 3 of the GNU General Public License as seen on <https://fsf.org/>.
+This project utilizes version 3 of the [GNU General Public License](LICENSE).

 ## Usage ✨